Tornadoes touch down in the South as severe weather sweeps the nation: "All of a sudden the house was shaking"

 A massive storm blowing across the country spawned tornadoes in parts of Oklahoma and Texas, including the Dallas-Fort Worth area, as much of the central United States from the Rocky Mountains to the Midwest braced Tuesday for blizzard-like conditions.

-Meanwhile, damage was reported in the Oklahoma town of Wayne after the weather service warned of a "confirmed tornado" shortly after 5 a.m.
-Tuesday.
-There were no deaths or injuries due to the tornado, McClain County Sheriff's Capt.
-Bryan Murrell said.
-But as authorities began assessing its impact Tuesday morning, it was clear there was widespread damage to Wayne, which is about 45 miles south of Oklahoma City.

-"We've got multiple family structures with significant damage ... barns, power lines down" in and around the town, Murrell said.
+"East Texas through Louisiana into Mississippi" are "risk areas" for thunderstorms Tuesday night, Weather Channel meteorologist Mike Bettes said.

+On Wednesday, New Orleans, Louisiana, Gulfport, Mississippi and Mobile, Alabama, could be at risk of thunderstorms, as could Pensacola, Florida, along with the Texas Panhandle, Bettes added.

-The line of thunderstorms that moved across North Texas in the early morning hours brought tornadoes, damaging winds, hail and heavy rain, said National Weather Service meteorologist Tom Bradshaw.
-Authorities on Tuesday morning reported that dozens of homes and businesses were damaged and several people injured.
+In the South, a line of thunderstorms that moved across North Texas and Oklahoma in the early morning hours brought tornadoes, damaging winds, hail and heavy rain, said NWS meteorologist Tom Bradshaw.
+Authorities on Tuesday reported dozens of damaged homes and businesses and several people injured in the suburbs and counties stretching north of the Dallas-Fort Worth area.

-Bradshaw said there was likely a tornado touchdown in the Dallas-Fort Worth suburb of Grapevine, where two or three businesses were damaged and some homes as well.
+At least nine tornadoes have ripped across Oklahoma and Texas.
+The weather service was examining about a dozen different areas across North Texas on Tuesday to determine if the damage was caused by high winds or tornadoes.

+In the Fort Worth suburbs, photos sent by the North Richland Hills police department showed a home without a roof, a tree split in half, and an overturned vehicle in a parking lot.
+About 20 local homes and businesses were damaged, the police said.
+Photos shared by local officials showed a home without a roof, a tree that had been split in half and an overturned vehicle in a parking lot.

+In nearby Grapevine, police spokesperson Amanda McNew reported five confirmed injuries, but no fatalities and no life-threatening injuries.

+"The main thing is that we've got everyone in a safe place," McNew said just after noon local time.
+"And so now we're starting the process of going through the city looking at damage to property, to businesses, homes and then roads to see what needs to be closed, what we can open and how soon we can open them."

 On Twitter, the Grapevine-Colleyville Independent School District said that students were being bussed to a local church after the tornado caused roof damage and a water leak.
 A natural gas odor was also detected near one of the schools in the district.
 Several schools lost power in the area and two elementary schools released students early because they were still without power at noon.

-Grapevine police spokesperson Amanda McNew said there have been five confirmed injuries related to the storms there and no fatalities.

-"So the main thing is that we've got everyone in a safe place," McNew said just after noon.
-"And so now we're starting the process of going through the city looking at damage to property, to businesses, homes and then roads to see what needs to be closed, what we can open and how soon we can open them."

-In North Richland Hills, another Fort Worth suburb near Grapevine, about 20 homes and businesses were damaged in the storm, North Richland Hills police said.
-Photos shared by the police department showed a home without a roof, a tree that had been split in half and an overturned vehicle in a parking lot.
+A tornado warning prompted the Dallas-Fort Worth International Airport, located near Grapevine, to issue a "shelter in place" order Tuesday morning, asking passengers to move away from windows, the airport announced via Twitter.
+More than 1,000 flights into and out of area airports were delayed, and over 100 were canceled, according to FlightAware.

 There were multiple reports of damage to homes and businesses near Decatur, about 70 miles northwest of Dallas, the Wise County Office of Emergency Management said.
 The office of emergency management said one person was injured from flying debris while traveling in their vehicle and the other was injured when their vehicle overturned due to high winds.
 One person was taken to the hospital and the other was treated at the scene.